What is a CD and what are CD rates?

 Like any other banking instrument, interest rates on CDs are closely tied to Federal Reserve benchmarks, and generally follow the cues set by the US central banking system.
 Banks and credit unions often raise or lower interest rates predictively in anticipation of Federal Reserve announcements depending on their demand for consumer deposits.

-According to the FDIC, average interest rates on CDs ranged from 0.15% (for one-month CDs) to 1.21% (for five-year CDs), as of January 2023.
-Meanwhile, the average interest rate on a one-year CD stood at 1.28% during the same time.
+According to the FDIC, average interest rates on CDs ranged from 0.22% (for one-month CDs) to 1.31% (for five-year CDs), as of March 2025.
+Meanwhile, the average interest rate on a one-year CD stood at 1.80% during the same time.

 Being able to secure the best APY on CDs, however, goes beyond the prevailing interest rates.
 Much of it depends on a variety of choices and factors.
 For instance, you can secure a higher rate of interest on your deposit if you’re willing to have your money invested for a longer term.
 Similarly, a CD with a high minimum deposit requirement is likely to return a better rate of interest than one with a low entry amount.

-Explore the Best CD Options With Raisin
+Explore the best CD options with Raisin

 Finding the best CD can be daunting when you consider the sheer number of options available out there.
 That’s why Raisin makes it easy for you to locate and invest in a CD that meets your specific savings requirements, often at rates multiple times the national average.